Fahmida-Alam-IT/Insurance-Claim-Management-System-Java-REST-API/README.md

-## Travel Insurance Claim Management System
+### Insurance Claim Management System (Java + REST API)
-🧭 Project Overview
+🧠 Overview

-The Travel Insurance Claim Management System allows customers to submit travel insurance claims online, upload supporting documents, and track the status of their claims.
-The system simplifies claim processing, reduces manual paperwork, and improves customer satisfaction.
+The Insurance Claim Management System is a backend system design project that simulates an end-to-end insurance claim workflow.
+It demonstrates the translation of business requirements into structured system design using Java and REST API principles.

+The system models a real-world insurance claim lifecycle, including submission, validation, assessment, decision-making, and closure through a structured workflow.

+This project reflects the ability to bridge business systems analysis and technical implementation by converting business requirements into system behavior and backend design.

 ---

 ### 📊 Claims Process Flow

-The diagram below illustrates the end-to-end process of submitting and processing a travel insurance claim:
+The diagram below illustrates the end-to-end process of submitting and processing an insurance claim:

 ![Claim Processing Flow](images/claim_flow.png)